-The ideal candidate holds a PhD degree in bioinformatics-genomics with a good understanding of genetics and DNA sequencing technology and has experience in molecular biology or holds a Ph.D degree in a biological area with strong interest in bioinformatics.
-The position necessitates good laboratory skills as well as analytical, algorithmic and mathematical skills.
+The ideal candidate holds a PhD degree in bioinformatics-genomics with a good understanding of genetics and DNA sequencing technology and has experience in molecular biology.
+The position necessitates analytical, algorithmic and mathematical skills.
 Programming and (statistical) data analysis experience is an asset.
 Prior experience working with (Illumina) sequencing data and/or assembly / alignment of next-generation data as well as a PhD relating to the development and application of methods for genome-wide detection of genetic variation would be a distinct advantage, but is not required.
 Good communication skills are important for this role.